hydroGR/evalhyd/__source/functionalities/transformation.rst

 .. note::

-   Since none of the reciprocal function, the natural logarithm, or the power function with a negative exponent are defined for zero, a small constant ε must be added to both the streamflow observations and predictions prior to the calculation of the evaluation metrics.
+   Since none of the reciprocal function, the natural logarithm, nor the power function with a negative exponent are defined for zero, a small constant ε must be added to both the streamflow observations and predictions prior to the calculation of the evaluation metrics.